Acadia Pharmaceuticals Reports Third Quarter 2022 Financial Results

 Research and Development

-Research and development expenses for the three months ended September 30, 2020 were $120.1 million, compared to $62.6 million for the same period of 2021.
+Research and development expenses for the three months ended September 30, 2022 were $81.3 million, compared to $58.6 million for the same period of 2021.
 The increase in research and development expenses during the quarter was primarily due to a $10 million milestone payment accrued to Neuren upon acceptance of the trofinetide NDA filing, as well as increased costs of manufacturing activities for trofinetide and the development of early-stage programs.
-For the nine months ended September 30, 2020 and 2019, research and development expenses were $257.0 million and $182.9 million, respectively.
-This increase was primarily due to the $60 million upfront payment made to Stoke Therapeutics for a license and collaboration agreement and the previously mentioned $10 million milestone as well as increased costs for trofinetide and early-stage programs.
+For the nine months ended September 30, 2022 and 2021, research and development expenses were $285.8 million and $172.5 million.
+The increase was primarily due to the $60 million upfront payment made to Stoke Therapeutics for a license and collaboration agreement and the previously mentioned $10 million milestone as well as increased costs for trofinetide and early-stage programs.

 Selling, General and Administrative

-Selling, general and administrative expenses for the three months ended September 30, 2020 were $81.6 million, compared to $72.7 million for the same period of 2019.
-For the nine months ended September 30, 2020 and 2019, selling, general and administrative expenses were $267.9 million and $233.8 million, respectively.
-This increase was primarily due to increased advertising and promotional costs as well as an increase in personnel and related costs.
+Selling, general and administrative expenses for the three months ended September 30, 2022 were $78.1 million, compared to $81.7 million for the same period of 2021.
+For the nine months ended September 30, 2022 and 2021, selling, general and administrative expenses were $264.7 million and $290.1 million, respectively.
+The decrease was primarily due to decreased advertising and promotional costs.

 Cash and Investments